oroinc/crm-application/README.md

 # OroCRM Application

-Welcome to OroCRM an Open Source Customer Relationship Management (CRM) tool.
+Welcome to OroCRM the Open Source Customer Relationship Management (CRM) application.

 ## Requirements

-OroCRM is Symfony 2 based application with following requirements:
+OroCRM is a Symfony 2 based application with the following requirements:

-* PHP 5.4.4 and above
+* PHP 5.4.4 or above
 * PHP 5.4.4 and above command line interface
-* PHP Extensions
+* PHP Extensions:
     * GD
     * Mcrypt
     * JSON